SimIntToolkit/cpswt-cpp/README.md

 # CPSWT C++ Integration

-Integrates support for C++ federates into the Cyber-Physical Systems WindTunnel.
+Integrates support for C++ federates into the Cyber-Physical Systems Wind Tunnel.

 Any C++-based federate will use the classes in this repository in order to execute.